-As the ASC tour gained popularity and reliability, it began to initiate the co-sanctioning of their events with the ASP (now WSL) starting with the Taiwan Open of Surfing in 2013, then the Siargao International Surfing Cup in the Philippines, and later in Indonesia with the Komune Bali Pro and the Quiksilver Uluwatu Challenge.
+This further development of Asian surfing led to the co-sanctioning of several ASC events with the ASP (now the WSL) starting in Taiwan with the Taiwan Open of Surfing in 2013, the Siargao International Surfing Cup (Cloud 9) in the Philippines, and the Komune Bali Pro and the Quiksilver Uluwatu Challenge in Indonesia.

-The Asian Surf Cooperative provides event management, live scoring, ISA certified judges, contest directors, digital photography and videography, event media packages, rankings, media coverage and distribution, and also assists the ISA in organizing Surf and SUP Instructor and International Judging courses.
+The Asian Surf Cooperative provides a wide range of services including event management, live scoring, ISA certified judges, contest directors, digital photography and videography, event media packages, rankings, media coverage and distribution, and also assists the ISA in organizing Surf and SUP Instructor and International Judging courses.